-- A. No Public Hearing is required. - B. The application shall be considered by the Historic Preservation Officer or Qualified Designee administratively. - C. Within sixty (60) days, the Historic Preservation Officer or Qualified Designee must act upon a complete application or refer the application to the Board.
+- A. No public hearings are Public Hearing is required. - B. The application shall be considered by the Historic Preservation Officer or Qualified Designee administratively. - C. Within sixty (60) days, the Historic Preservation Officer or Qualified Designee must act upon a complete application or refer the application to the Board.

-Section 20.15.030 Board Certificate of Appropriateness - Meeting and Notice.
+Section 20.15.040 030 Board Certificate of Appropriateness - Meeting and Notice for Certificates of Appropriateness by Board.

-- A. No Public Hearing is required. - B. The application shall be set as a discussion calendar item for the Board meeting. - C. Upon the filing or referral of a complete application, a matter shall be set for a Board meeting within ninety (90) days.

-- D. If a Board Certificate of Appropriateness is referred to the Board by the City Council, failure of the Board to report to the City Council within 90 days, or within the time specified by the City Council, shall be deemed as an approval by the Board. - E. The Board may continue a matter if additional information is required per this Chapter or at the request of the applicant. - F. Notice shall be given to the property owner and to the owners of adjacent properties and those across a street or alley at least ten (10) days prior to the meeting. - G. Joint notices for any structure relocations shall made concurrently with and in the same manner required by Chapter 16.20.
+- A. No pPublic hearings are Hearing is required. - A.B.
+The application shall be set as a discussion calendar item for the Board meeting. - C. Upon the filing or referral of a complete application, a matter shall be set for a Board meeting within ninety (90) days. - D. If a Board Certificate of Appropriateness is referred to the Board by the City Council, failure of the Board to report to the City Council within 90 days, or within the time specified by the City Council, shall be deemed as an approval by the Board. - B.E.
+The Board may continue a matter as it deems appropriate if additional information (e.g. Board subcommittee referral) is required per this Chapter or at the request of the applicant. - C.F.
+Notice shall be given to the property owner and to the owners of adjacent properties or and those across a street or alley at least ten (10) days prior to the meeting. - G. Joint Naotices. - 1.
+Notice for any structure relocations shall made concurrently with and in the same manner required by Chapter 16.20. - 1-2.
 The area noticed shall be as required by Chapter 16.20, or a 450-foot radius at the destination site, whichever is greater.

-Section 20.15.040 HPFC Grant Application - Meeting and Notice.
+Section 20.15.085 040 Meeting and Notice for Historic Preservation Fund CommitteeHPFC Grant Application - Meeting and Notice.

-- A. No Public Hearing is required. - B. The HPFC meetings shall be held at City Hall, during regular business hours. - C. Notice shall be given to property owner and to the owners of adjacent properties and those across a street or alley.
+- A. No Public Hearing is required. - A.B.
+The Historic Preservation Fund committee HPFC meetings shall be held at City Hall, during regular business hours.

+B.C.
+Notice shall be given to property owner and to the owners of adjacent properties or and those across a street or alley.

-Section 20.15.050 Mills Act Applications - Meeting and Notice.
+Section 20.15.060_050 Mills Act Applications - Meeting and Notice for Mills Act Applications.

-- A. No Public Hearing is required. - B. The City Council shall approve or deny the application as a consent item or discussion item.
+- A. No pPublic hHearing is required. - B. The City Council shall approve or deny the application as a consent item or discussion item.
 (See also § 20.30.020.) - C. Notice of City Council meeting shall be sent to the property owner.

-Section 20.15.060 Designation of a Structure (or Resource) of Merit, Landmark or Historic District - Public Hearing and Notice.
+Section 20.15.030 060 Public Hearing and Notice for Designation of a Structure (or Resource) of Merit, Landmark or Historic District - Public Hearing and Notice.